KatTraxler/sigv4-to-gcs/README.md

 ## Description

-A simple python script that creates signed headers for authenticating to the GCS XML APIs
+A simple python script that creates signed headers for authenticating to the GCS XML APIs.
+It takes in an access key, secret, object and bucket name and returns a curl request with a signed Authorization header which will retreive the GCS object.

 ## Getting Started